agraef/ardour-lua/README.md

 Raising the minimum strength gradually thins out the note sequence while retaining the more salient steps, and lowering the maximum strength produces an off-beat kind of rhythm.
 In particular, the pulse filter gives you a way to create a triplet feel without a swing control (e.g., in 4/4 try a triplet division along with a minimum pulse strength of 0.3).

 Note that by default, the pulse filter will produce a rest for each skipped step, but you can also set the gate control to 0 to force each note to extend across the skipped steps instead.
 (This special "forced legato" gate setting will only make a difference in the Barlow Arpeggiator, and only if the pulse filter is active.
 Otherwise the 0 gate value has the same effect as a gate of 1.)

+#### Factory Presets

+Both arpeggiators include some factory presets for illustration purposes, these can be selected from the presets dropdown in Ardour's plugin dialog as usual.
+(This needs Ardour 7.5-78 or later to work.)
+The list is still rather short at the time of this writing, though, so contributions are appreciated.
+If you have any cool presets that you might want to share, please let me know.

 Copyright © 2023 by Albert Gräf \<<aggraef@gmail.com>\>, please check the individual files for license information (MIT means the MIT license, GPL the GNU Public License v3 or later; if no license is given, the file is in the public domain).
 Please also check my GitHub page at https://agraef.github.io/.